Amsterdam/contrib-guide/docs/code.md

 - functions should not contain more then 7 variables.
 - functions can NOT not be longer then 25 Lines Of Code (LOC).
-- functions should be around max ~10-15 lines.
+- functions should be around **max ~10-15** lines.
-- DO NOT USE abbreviations. abbreviations make you think. loosing you brain cycles.
+- **DO NOT USE abbreviations**. abbreviations make you think. loosing you brain cycles.
 - autocomplete your long and `readable_variable_names`. do nog use `rd_vr_name`.
 - **functions should do 1 thing **
-- Write a docstring for every function. if you do use AND ...
+- Write a docstring for every function. if you use AND ...
 AND split the function up.

 Common coding guidelines